swipswaps/ubuntu-setup-lets-encrypt/README.md

 try_files $uri =404;

 }

-Create first snippet, "ssl.conf" to to avoid duplicating code which we’re going to include in all our NGINX server block files
+### Create second snippet, "ssl.conf" to to avoid duplicating code which we’re going to include in all our NGINX server block files

 anup@megatron:~$ sudo nano /etc/nginx/snippets/ssl.conf